NKU-HLT/Role-Play-Prompting/README.md

 # Better Zero-Shot Reasoning with Role-Play Prompting

-This is the code for our paper "Better Zero-Shot Reasoning with Role-Play Prompting".
+This is the code for our paper "[Better Zero-Shot Reasoning with Role-Play Prompting](https://arxiv.org/abs/2308.07702)".
+Data is from [the repo of Zero-Shot-CoT](https://github.com/kojima-takeshi188/zero_shot_cot)

 ## Environment
 ```